rei/rei-cedar-docs/docs/components/radio/README.md

                 "name": "modifier",
                 "type": "string",
                 "default": "n/a",
-                "description": "Allows style variants to be defined" }
+                "description": "Modifies the style variants for this component.
+Possible values: {  ‘compact’  |  'hide-figure'  }"
+              }
             ],
             "slots": [
               {
                 "name": "default",
-                "description": "innerHTML inside of radio button component.
-This is the readable text inside the <label> element"
+                "description": "Sets the innerHTML for cdr-radio.
+This is the readable text for the <label> element" }
-              }
             ],
             "events": [
               {
                 "name": "change",
-                "type": "value",
+                "arguments": "value",
                 "description": "$emit event fired on radio selection" }
             ]